Dimanjan/koshya/README.md

 # 🎫 Koshya Voucher System

-A comprehensive digital voucher management platform designed for businesses to create, distribute, and track digital vouchers with secure payment processing.
+A developer-friendly voucher system for charging small, irregular amounts in Nepal.
+Perfect for web and mobile developers who want to monetize their tools and services with flexible, usage-based payments.

 ## 🌐 Live Demo